bigcommerce/b2b-buyer-portal/docs/headless.md

 > - `REPLACE_WITH_YOUR_CHANNEL_ID` with the headless channel id

-## Running the project in Catalyst
+## Deploying the project in Catalyst

 To integrate the custom Buyer Portal script into your Catalyst storefront, follow these steps: